-I recently recieved my PhD in Biology from Tufts University with an emphasis on chemical ecology.
-I’m interested in the mechanisms of plant defense and their consequences for natural and agricultural ecosystems.
-My Ph.D. focus was on the effects of climate change and insect herbivory on the quality (flavor and health benefits) of tea (Camellia sinensis)
+I’m a postdoctoral researcher in Emilio Bruna’s lab at University of Florida working on the effects of drought and habitat fragmentation on a tropical plant.
+I’m interested in the mechanisms of plant responses to stress and their consequences for natural and agricultural ecosystems.
+My Ph.D. focus was on the effects of climate change and insect herbivory on the quality (flavor and health benefits) of tea (Camellia sinensis).

 MS in Ecology, Evolution, and Conservation Biology, 2010